nklagge/elisecastillo/content/home/advising.md

 *Adapted, with thanks, from [Dr. Jack Dougherty's advice](https://jackdougherty.org/letter/) to students.

+**I am on leave during the 2023-2024 academic year.
+If you would like to request a reference or recommendation letter from me, you must email me your request AND send me the materials described below by <ins>October 1, 2023</ins>.**

 For students whom I have gotten to know as their professor and/or advisor, I am usually very willing to serve as a reference or to write a letter of recommendation for employment opportunities and graduate school.
 (If you are interested in the latter, I encourage you to read [Dr. Jack Dougherty’s excellent advice on graduate school](https://jackdougherty.org/grad-school/).)

 That said, please think carefully about what I can and cannot address as your reference or in a recommendation letter.
 For example, if a potential employer wants specific information about your ability to work with young children, and I have never observed you doing so, I am probably not the best choice for you.